-WSP was appointed in the role of Independent Environmental Assessment Practitioner (EAP) to undertake the BA process and compile the EMPr for the proposed project.
-The Curriculum Vitae (CV) of the EAP is available in Appendix A. Table 1-2 provides details the relevant contact details of the EAP.
+WSP was appointed as the Independent Environmental Assessment Practitioner (EAP) to undertake the BA process and compile the EMPr for the proposed project.
+The Curriculum Vitae (CV) of the EAP is available in Appendix A. Table 1-2 provides a summary of the EAP's details.